cockroachdb/docs/v21.2/restoring-backups-across-versions.md

 - [Support for long-term backup archival](#support-for-long-term-backup-archival)

 {{site.data.alerts.callout_info}}
-We refer to versions on this page in the "v21.2.x" format, because the minor versions of CockroachDB are not considered in backup eligibility.
-For example, CockroachDB considers both v21.2.8 and v21.2.14 as v21.2 clusters.
+Since CockroachDB considers the cluster version when running a backup, this page refers to versions in a "v21.2.x" format.
+For example, both v21.2.8 and v21.2.14 are considered as v21.2 clusters for backup purposes.
 {{site.data.alerts.end}}

 ## Support for restoring backups into a higher version